andyguestysj/prog03/_docs/topics/5-cstruct/cstruct-02.md

 permalink: /docs/cstruct-02/
 ---

-In C we can create very flexible ways of storing data using a combination of pointers and data structures to create different types of linked lists.
+In C we can create very flexible ways of storing data using a combination of pointers and data structures.

+We call these flexible ways of storing data **linked lists**.

-A linked list is made up of data structures where a part of each structure is a link to the next entry in the list.
+A linked list is made up of data structures, where a part of each structure is a link to the next entry in the list.

 ![A simple linked list](/assets/img/topic4/linklist.jpg "The A simple linked list")